Dirgh-Kotharia/Learning-Journeys/PicoCTF/Get aHEAD.md

     ![red-page](assets/get-ahead/red.png)
     ![blue-page](assets/get-ahead/blue.png)

 5. Now looking different HTTP methods we notice that there is a GET and a HEAD method.
-In the challenge the name is a hint for us to try to intercept a get request and update it to POST method. so first lets turn the intercept on in burp
+In the challenge the name is a hint for us to try to intercept a GET request and update it to HEAD method. so first lets turn the intercept on in burp

 	 ![intercept-on](assets/get-ahead/intercept-on.png)